-OUT NOW The Girls and the Ghosts of The Old Manse Revisited: An Australian Fugue Novel (Book 3) by Ruth Skilbeck out in paperback 28 August 2025 IN STOCK, BUY HERE
+The Girls and the Ghosts of The Old Manse Revisited (paperback) by Ruth Skilbeck

-OUT NOW The Girls and the Ghosts of The Old Manse Revisited: An Australian Fugue Novel (Book 3) by Ruth Skilbeck out in paperback 28 August 2025 IN STOCK, BUY HERE
+The Girls and the Ghosts of The Old Manse Revisited (paperback) by Ruth Skilbeck

-The Girls and the Ghosts of The Old Manse Revisited: An Australian Fugue Novel (Book 3)
+The Girls and the Ghosts of The Old Manse Revisited

 by Ruth Skilbeck.

 “I have been so immersed in The Girls and the Ghosts of The Old Manse Revisited by Ruth Skilbeck.
 It is so vivid.
 I was transported and could really see what her protagonist, Roxanne/‘Roxy’ was going through.
 The parts that really stand out for me are when Roxy evaluates migrating to Australia, which I can relate to, and the van accident, I've never read anything like it before, it's so well written.
 But also how Roxy was impacted by that, and how back then people just brushed it off as almost nothing.
 What Roxy had to go through!
-Also, the characters, they really come to life, and it's an absolute joy to imagine them as well.
+Also, the characters, like Roxy's mum and her sister Lily, they really come to life, and it's an absolute joy to imagine them as well.
 Whatever happened to Margy?
 Did they stay in touch?
 And Elvis?
 That was so sad about the bombing in Ireland.
 But what a 'romance'.
 And all the historical connections to the story…amazing!
 Skilbeck is a great writer.
 It's a great read.
 I’m going to buy and read Sayonara Baby (the second book in the series, to find out what happens next).
-It sounds intriguing.” ––VEE MALNAR, award-winning playwright.
+It sounds intriguing.” – VEE MALNAR, award-winning playwright.
 Edna Ryan Award for Creative Feminism in the Arts winner.
+Literary Manager, Short + Sweet International.

 “With an intriguing premise, this novel brings Irish history vividly to life, told with an arresting voice through the eyes of a 15-year-old girl.”– ERINA REDDAN, author of novels Deep in the Forest and The Serpent’s Skin.
 Walkley Award winner.